areebaqamar021/html-css-js/README.md

 ## blogplatform-tailwind

 A simple blog platform built with Tailwind CSS.
 The project focuses on responsive design and minimalistic UI.
-The `aside` element's self-start class was removed to improve layout consistency across different screen sizes.

 **Features:**
 - Responsive blog layout